Anas' exposé: 'Tiger Eye has no video depicting any interaction with Ofori-Atta' - Baako

 "The last time I checked, Tiger Eye has no video depicting any interaction with Ken Ofori-Atta!
 None!

-Baako, however, explained that documentaries are to tell a story and not exhibits in criminal investigations but rather the "raw footages" of the documentary that can be used as exhibits in criminal proceedings.
+Baako, however, explained that documentaries are to tell a story and not exhibits in criminal investigations but rather the "raw footages" of the documentary are what can be used as exhibits in criminal proceedings.

 He said, any time a project of Tiger Eye P.I. has become a subject of criminal prosecutions, the Tiger Eye P.I. team submits the "raw footages" as part of their exhibits in court.